Helcaraxan/toolshare/docs/setup.md

 One can also observe the use of the `archive_path_template` configuration which must be used, if the downloaded asset is in archive form, to specify the path within the archive where to retrieve the tool binary.

-An additional optional GitHub-specific configuration is the `github_base_url` setting to point Toolshare to a self-hosted GitHub Enterprise server.
+An additional optional GitHub-specific configuration is the `github_base_url` setting to point `toolshare` to a self-hosted GitHub Enterprise server.

 #### HTTPS sources